pedmon/aura/README.md

 Synchrotron and Bremsstrahlung can calculate emissions from electrons, positrons, protons and nuclei.
 IC can only calculates emissions for electrons and positrons, while Proton-Proton collisions only works for protons.

-PROBLEMS?
+##PROBLEMS?
 CONCERNS?
 COMMENTS?
 DEEP THOUGHTS?

 Contact Paul P. Edmon (pedmon@cfa.harvard.edu)

-Last updated: 8-11-2011